hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 ```

 This works well, until you find that Nix unexpectedly rebuilds your derivation
 because a temporary, hidden file has changed.
-One of those file you filtered
+One of those files you filtered
 out of your git tree with a 'gitignore' file...

 Nix, as a build tool or package manager, was not designed with any specific version